Genital warts are an STI (sexually transmitted infection) which can affect both men and women.

-But while many people will contract genital warts at some stage in their life — with it being second only to chlamydia as the most common sexually transmitted infection (STI) in England – no one should suffer from it.
+Although many people will contract genital warts at some stage in their life — with it being second only to chlamydia as the most common sexually transmitted infection (STI) in the UK — no one should suffer from it.

-These little skin lumps, bumps, growths, or alterations, are Human Papillomavirus (HPV).
-An HPV is a strain of more than a hundred different viruses, which cause warts to appear on your hand, foot, finger, or genital area.
+An HPV is a strain of more than a hundred different viruses, which are very common, and cause warts to appear on your hand, foot, fingers, or genital area.

 As you would expect from the name, genital warts are found on your genitals and in your genital area.
 This means that you can find them: